How Pilates Works

 The 5 Key Elements

-At Physiolates, our physiotherapists are highly experience in teaching Pilates from Growlates (beginner to intermediate) to Prolates (advanced) level.
+At Physiolates, our Pilates trained therapists are highly experienced in teaching Pilates from Growlates (beginner to intermediate) to the more advanced Prolates level.

 The 5 key elements of Pilates are: